DeltaCamp/apollo-link-ethereum/README.md

 $ yarn add apollo-link-ethereum
 ```

-You'll need to either install the [Web3.js package](./packages/apollo-link-ethereum-resolver-web3js) or the [Ethers.js package](./packages/apollo-link-ethereum-resolver-ethersjs) in order to make calls to Ethereum.
+You'll need to either install the [Ethers.js package](./packages/apollo-link-ethereum-resolver-ethersjs) or the [Web3.js package](./packages/apollo-link-ethereum-resolver-web3js) in order to make calls to Ethereum.
+Currently the **Ethers.js** resolver is more robust.

 In your app, you'll need to add the [EthereumLink](./packages/apollo-link-ethererum/src/EthereumLink.ts) to your Apollo Client: